radlab-dev-group/llm-router-utils/resources/llm-router-speakleash/README-en.md

 -rw-rw-r-- 1 pkedzia pkedzia   2953979 lis 24 12:53 unigram.json
 ```

-**NOTE** `run-sojka-guardrail.sh` launches eight Gunicorn workers with the model loaded on `cuda:0`.
+**NOTE** `run-sojka-guardrail.sh` launches five Gunicorn workers with the model loaded on `cuda:0`.
-This means that the model is loaded eight times per GPU; the minimum GPU memory required is 6 GB.
+This means that the model is loaded five times per GPU; the minimum GPU memory required is 6 GB.

 ---